afpineda/CSVUtils/README.md

 - **Reading**:

   Text data can be read from any `TStreamReader` object by the means of `TCSVRecord.Read()`.
 Any concern about character encoding or line breaks should be handled at `TSreamReader`.
 Alternatively, text data can be parsed from a single string by writing to `TCSVRecord.AsText`.
 In the later case, a single record is expected.
-For example:
+Example:

   ```pascal
   csv := TCSVRecord.Create;